On this page

 - Our application template

-The original Sakai project is very widely used every day and has over 4 million educational users.
+The Sakai is very widely used every day and has over 4 million educational users.
 Usually deployed for a whole institution, users create 'sites' for learning management (e.g. associated with lecture courses), research collaboration (e.g. on a particular research project or research group), project collaboration (e.g. for course designers or final-year projects) or e-Portfolios (for learners to assemble portfolios of work they can use to reflect on and evidence their skills).
 Each site is a shared space for its members, and its creator chooses a suite of 'tools' to use within the site.
 Users work in one tool at a time.
 There are many built-in tools, e.g. file sharing, announcements, wiki, forum; and even more contrib tools, e.g. opensyllabus.

 Most people working on Sakai work at educational institutions using it, so in effect it is developed by universities and colleges for universities and colleges.
 The community is still run on open source principles, but this is a bit different from archetypal OSS projects where people contribute in their spare time, so we sometimes make a distinction by calling it "community source" rather than "open source".
 We use the Educational Community Licence 2.0 (FAQ), which is OSI certified and is a minor variant of Apache 2.
-The Sakai community organises itself and its work using a typical suite of OSS tools:
+The Sakai community organizes itself and its work using a typical suite of OSS tools:

 - an official project site for letting everyone know what we're doing, why they should be interested and how to get involved